schorfES/pacto/README.md

 ## The Concepts

-In contrast to other libraries, pacto follows the traditional approach of a MVC framework, but only ships features for state management (Model) and application logic (Control).
-It keeps the decision open for a developer which library to choose for the view component.
+In contrast to other libraries, pacto follows the traditional approach of a MVC framework.
 The core of pacto is a context instance.
 This is based on a typical event bus where events can be added, removed and triggered (pubsub pattern).
 The context instance also allows to add actions to certain events.
 An action is designed to hold a part of the application logic.
 Each time a relevant event occurs, an added action will run to execute a logic like update a state, fetch or recalculate data.

+These actions allow to create modules.
+Each module should contain at least one initialize action, but can be composed of multiple actions, models, collections, services view etc. This initialize action is meant to be the entry point of each module.
+It setups and executes its module:

+@TODO: Insert diagram of module structure

 The state management in pacto is not solved using a giant monolithic state object.
 It comes with classic _backbone inspired_ model and collection classes.